Valērijs Kalmikovs: Early years

 Kalmikovs, a native of Riga, Latvia, started swimming at the very young age under a Soviet system.
 Both of his parents were swimming coaches that motivated and inspired him to undergo training to an elite level and to become part of the Latvian squad.
 He has one younger sister, Margarita Kalmikova, who is also an elite breaststroke swimmer.
 Kalmikovs and his sister shared a sibling tandem in the sport, when they both competed together in two editions of the Olympic Games (1996 and 2000).

 Career

 College career

-Kalmikovs accepted an athletic scholarship to attend the University of Nebraska in Lincoln, Nebraska, where he competed for the Nebraska Cornhuskers swimming and diving team under head coach Cal Bentz.
+Kalmikovs accepted an athletic scholarship to attend the University of Nebraska–Lincoln in Lincoln, Nebraska, where he competed for the Nebraska Cornhuskers swimming and diving team under head coach Cal Bentz.
 While swimming for the Cornhuskers, Kalmikovs received a total of nine All-American honors, captured three Big 12 Conference titles, and held four school records in the 100 and 200-yard breaststroke.
 At the 2000 NCAA Men's Swimming and Diving Championships, during his junior year, Kalmikovs posted a sixth-fastest time of 2:10.64 in the 200-yard breaststroke, where Ed Moses set a new world record.
-In his senior season, Kalmikovs served as an assistant volunteer coach for the team before he graduated from the University in 2001 with a bachelor of arts degree in international affairs.
+In his senior season, Kalmikovs served as an assistant volunteer coach for the team before he graduated from the university in 2001 with a Bachelor of Arts degree in international affairs.